-This is a question that I see crop up often online.
 There are risks to having chickens that are either too fat or too thin.

 An underweight chicken could be sick and is definitely in danger of having an overly stressed system.
 Underweight chickens may just be going through a growth spurt, or they may be suffering from parasites—either external (mites and ticks) or internal (worms).

 What does it mean if your chickens are overweight?